frappe/frappe/frappe/docs/user/en/guides/basics/writing-tests.md

 	--profile [Runs a Python profiler on the test]

 #### 2.1.
 Example for app:
-All application are located in folder: "~/frappe-bench/apps".
+All applications are located in folder: "~/frappe-bench/apps".
 We can run tests for each application.

 	- frappe-bench/apps/erpnext/